Aliases for SUPT5H Gene

 GeneCards Summary for SUPT5H Gene

 SUPT5H (SPT5 Homolog, DSIF Elongation Factor Subunit) is a Protein Coding gene.
 Diseases associated with SUPT5H include hiv-1.
-Among its related pathways are Infectious disease and Gene Expression.
+Among its related pathways are Gene Expression and HIV Life Cycle.
 GO annotations related to this gene include poly(A) RNA binding and chromatin binding.

 UniProtKB/Swiss-Prot for SUPT5H Gene